 I've had three families cancel placenta encapsulation this month.
-It's totally up to you if you want to have placenta pills and I don't pressure clients, but it seemed like a pattern more than a coincidence.
-Finally, one person sent me the screenshots that they took when they started to do their own searching.
+It's totally up to you if you want to have placenta pills and I don't pressure clients, but it seemed like a pattern, so I started to wonder.
+Finally, someone sent me the screenshots that they took when they started to do their own searching.
 Aha!
 The new AI search function had my answers.

 When you search for placenta encapsulation, you can fall down all sorts of rabbit holes.
-In my experience, a pregnant person will want to consume their placenta, but then their partner or sister or mom searches the practice and gets really scared.
+A common scenario is that a pregnant person will want to consume their placenta, but then their partner or sister or mom searches the practice and gets really scared.
 I feel sad that some people who want to have pills on hand in case of low milk supply or postpartum depression get talked out of it, especially when most people's concerns are related to internet searches that don't give the whole picture.

 According to Google AI, Placenta encapsulation is dangerous and should be avoided, but the American Pregnancy Association says something very different: